Clinical Research Training (formerly Intro to Clinical Research/Key Concepts)

 Training for investigators and Research Staff Conducting FDA-Regulated Clinical Trials at Emory

-For all investigators and many research staff (see below) who are conducting FDA-regulated clinical trials at Emory, the institution requires completion of training every three years.
-This is in addition to the IRB-required CITI training in human subjects research ethics.
-In addition, NIH-funded clinical trials are required to complete GCP training every three years per their policy.
+For all investigators and many research staff (see below) who are conducting FDA-regulated clinical trials at Emory, the institution requires completion of additional training every three years.
+This is in addition to the IRB-required CITI training in human subjects’ research ethics.
+In addition, NIH-funded clinical trials are required to complete GCP-ICH course training every three years per their policy.

 The required training modules are intended to enhance an investigator’s ability to comply with the requirements of Good Clinical Practices, to properly delegate authority, to manage clinical trial operations, to recognize and avoid research misconduct, and to improve the outcomes of monitoring and audits performed by sponsors and the Food and Drug Administration.
 For other research staff, the training describes the regulatory requirements and best practices for their various responsibilities.

 - Research staff performing coordinator functions* who have less than five years of experience must take an in-person 2-day course called "Introduction to Clinical Research."
 Please see the OCR website for more information, and to learn how to sign up for this training.

 - Research staff performing coordinator functions* with five or more years of experience and prior formal GCP-ICH course training can take the Clinical Research Coordinator Course in the CITI online system.

 - Investigators* must take an online GCP-ICH course that contains three additional Emory-specific modules, also through the CITI online system.

 - Additional information about training requirements per research role can be accessed here.

 *To see if your study activities fall under the training mandate, please see this document.

 For research studies that fall under this additional training requirement, but are not NIH-funded: